Increase in initial radial width of disc given stresses Solution

 Variables Used

-Initial Radial Width - (Measured in Meter) - Initial Radial Width is the radial width without any strain.
+Initial Radial Width - (Measured in Meter) - Initial radial width the starting radial distance or width at a particular point or state.

 STEP 1: Convert Input(s) to Base Unit